Araphor0/prototype/README.md

 ## How will this bot be hosted?

 Coinbase Pro data centers are in the Amazon US East N. Virginia (us-east-1) region.
-Using a Virtual Private server in AWS, I can located the server in the us-east-1 region.
+Using a Virtual Private server in AWS, I can locate the server in the us-east-1 region.

 As a result of the server location, this reduces latency to and from the exchange and